 Inframince Notes Wall Map, Rebecca Loewen, 2016; Duchamp's original notes

-Parallel Translations of Duchamp's Notes on Inframince, Rebecca Loewen, 2015; excerpt; translations by Janelle Tougas and Anne Kawala
+Parallel Translations of Duchamp's Notes on Inframince, Rebecca Loewen, 2015; excerpt; translations by Paul Matisse, Janelle Tougas, Anne Kawala and Rebecca Loewen.
+Matisse translation from Marcel Duchamp, Notes, ed. by Paul Matisse (Paris: Centre National d’Art et de Culture Georges Pompidou, 1980)

 3 Slide Shows, Rebecca Loewen, 2017, Video, Duration 4' - 22"